bloge/bloge/README.md

 ### Packs and documentation

-Packs and documentation might be found in wiki (not yet).
+Packs and documentation might be found in [wiki](https://github.com/bloge/bloge/wiki).

 ## License